-Read this post to learn 20 tips for motivating gifted kids to enjoy thinking deeply and tackling difficult problems by helping them develop a growth
+Discover 20 helpful tips for motivating gifted kids to enjoy thinking deeply.
+Teach them to love tackling problems by helping them develop a growth mindset.

 Raising academic standards is certainly a worthy goal, but sometimes it can have unintended consequences.
 To find time to teach the rigorous reading and math